How to Package Your Expertise Into Offers That Sell

 You have a great process, but it's all in your head.
 Clients don't know your methodology exists because you've never named it, documented it, or presented it as a framework.

-Cost: Unnamed processes look like improvisation.
+The cost: Unnamed processes look like improvisation.
 Named frameworks look like intellectual property.
 Clients pay premium prices for the latter.

-Fix: Name your process.
+The fix: Name your process.
 Give it 3-5 steps.
 Draw a diagram.
 Now you have a methodology, not just "experience."

 The Hourly Brain Drain Trap